 Best Pie Dough for a Lattice

-Maybe the most important aspect of making a lattice pie crust is starting with a well-made, homemade pie pastry!
+Maybe the most important aspect of making a lattice pie crust is starting with a well-made, homemade pie crust!
 While you can certainly make a lattice with a store-bought crust, you may find it a bit tricky depending on the brand, quality and how thin it is rolled.

 If you attempt to make a lattice with poorly made pie crust, it might end up being a losing battle.
 Your homemade pie crust should be properly hydrated.
 If it has dry spots, the lattice pieces could easily break apart.